chinamike65/hugo-tuolesi/content/book2/book2en.md

 Some people have problems with their eyes, but if they provide 100,000 or a million lamps, their eyes will get better.
 There are many such cases.

-The teacher's body, speech and meaning are incredible.
+The teacher's body, speech and mind are incredible.

 For example, Zhangjia Living Buddha, the national teacher of Emperor Qianlong, was blind, his eyelids drooped down, and he could not open it no matter how he opened it.